-The Public Affairs staff should have a plan in place before an accident or incident occurs.
-As a military communicator, your first responsibility is to safeguard classified information, release unclassified information and respect jurisdictions when it comes to off base police.
+The public affairs staff should have a plan in place before an accident or incident occurs.
+As a military communicator, your first responsibility is to safeguard classified information, release unclassified information and respect jurisdictions when it comes to off-base police.
 The initial release does not usually have all of the specific details because the information is not yet releasable.
-Don't be concerned if the release seems short.

 Attention!